Not sure how the Discovery Family Program works?

 Goal: Develop public speaking skills to increase confidence & the ability to communicate.

-The Adventure: Learn about public speaking and then practice, either at home or in a public place.
+The Adventure: Learn the basics of public speaking and then practice at home or in public.

 Tie the reward to whatever the speech or presentation was about.
 For example, if they gave a speech on the history of their local community, take some time to drive around and see some of the historical sites they talked about in the speech

 If they give a speech/presentation at a community event, stop for ice cream on the way home, or another favorite treat.
 If the budget is tight you may want to just pick up their favorite treat from the store on the way home.

 Mention something you learned from their speech/presentation a few days or a few weeks later.
 The ultimate reward for a speaker is to know that someone learned from what they said and is using the information days or weeks later.

 If they need anything to continue their speaking engagements, support them in it.
 This could be as simple as a new notebook to record all of their notes and speeches in.

 Take a picture of them speaking/presenting and hang it on the fridge or another prominent place in the house.
 Comment on how well they did and how proud you are of them.